 About

-An idea is born
+Now, back to the original post: An idea is born

 The idea for this book began some twenty-five years ago after a science workshop I did for elementary teachers.
 The feedback was positive, but I had failed them.
 Sure, I had provided good information and activities focusing on the hot topics of the day.
 But it was a tiny drop in a giant bucket, and I knew it.
 I wanted to teach them to fish, not throw them a few fish crumbs.
 Einstein’s words echoed in my mind.
 We cannot solve problems with the same thinking that created them.

 How can we help teachers, students, and people everywhere think for themselves when there is so much to know?
 Slowly, answers emerged, and a light popped on.
 Get back to basics.
 The basics of how laws, like gravity, govern this planet.
 It doesn’t matter if you think of them as laws of science, laws of nature, or God’s laws.
 Like gravity, they were part of the planet when we humans arrived.
 Like gravity, these laws are nonnegotiable and nonpolitical.
-We have climate, energy, and biodiversity problems because we don’t understand how these laws applied to our lives.
+We have climate, energy, and biodiversity problems because we don’t understand how these laws govern our lives.

-In short, dozens and dozens of seemingly separate issues can be explained by five “secrets” or ideas.
+In short, dozens and dozens of seemingly separate issues can be explained by five ideas I call the “Earth Secrets.”
 All I needed to do was translate the abstract science laws into everyday language.
-Everything comes from somewhere and goes somewhere.
-There is no such place as away help explain the Law of Conservation of Matter/Mass.
-This secret also helps explain why sulfur in coal triggered acid rain, CFCs (chemicals) in spray cans enlarged the ozone hole, and carbon in fossil fuels contributed to global climate change.
-The sulfur, CFCs, and carbon all went “somewhere” and caused the problems that face us.
+Everything comes from somewhere and goes somewhere is an example.
+This idea helps explain the Law of Conservation of Matter/Mass (Secret #7).
+It also helps explain why sulfur in coal triggered acid rain, CFCs (chemicals) in spray cans enlarged the ozone hole, and carbon in fossil fuels contributed to global climate change.

 Expect science knowledge, nods to religious teachings, and other words of wisdom.